-The advantages of the above complex form of firewall compared to the simple, fine vegetation zone are the following:
+The advantages of the above complex form of fuel break compared to the simple, fine vegetation zone are the following:

-- aesthetic deterioration of the landscape is reduced, - soil erosion is reduced, - maintenance costs are reduced, since deforestation of the entire area occupied is not required and partial control of vegetation can be achieved by grazing, - its creation is more easily accepted.
+- the aesthetic deterioration of the landscape is significantly reduced, - the soil erosion/loss is reduced, - the maintenance costs are reduced, since deforestation of the entire area occupied is not required and partial control of vegetation can be achieved by grazing, - its creation is more easily accepted.

-Alternative Treatments can also be used to further strengthen forest fire resistance (Kaloudis et al. 2001).
-In particular, young clusters are very sensitive after a fire, due to immaturity for seed production.
-Due to this, it is recommended to maintain an appropriate number of Sower trees, those with the best phenotype, until the young stand is able to produce seeds.
+Alternative treatments can also be used to further strengthen forest fire resistance (Kaloudis et al., 2001).
+In particular, the natural regeneration is very sensitive after a fire, due to immaturity for seed production.
+Based on this fact, it is recommended to maintain an appropriate number of Sower trees, those with the best phenotype, until the young stand can produce seeds..

-The intensity of application of each treatment is affected by the values of EF factors/functions (Omi and Kalabokidis, 1998; Stephens, 1998; Fried, 2000; Tiedemann, et al. 2000; Shang, et al. 2004; Stephens, 2004; Agee and Skinner, 2005; Knapp, et al. 2005; Stephens and Moghaddas, 2005a; Stephens and Moghaddas, 2005b; Stephens and Moghaddas, 2005c; Ohlson, et al. 2006).
-Conceptually, the solution of the problem of choosing the main and secondary objectives of forest management and/or measures to achieve management objectives is based on a mapping between causal EF factors and their relative properties and values.
+The intensity of application of each of the forest treatments presented above is affected by the values of EF factors/functions (Omi and Kalabokidis, 1998; Stephens, 1998; Fried, 2000; Tiedemann et al., 2000; Shang et al., 2004; Stephens, 2004; Agee and Skinner, 2005; Knapp et al., 2005; Stephens and Moghaddas, 2005a; Stephens and Moghaddas, 2005b; Stephens and Moghaddas, 2005c; Ohlson et al., 2006).
+Conceptually, the solution to the problem of choosing the forest treatments and their intensity to fulfil the main and secondary objectives of forest management is based on a mapping between causal EF factors and their relative properties and values over the forest functions.
 This is depicted in Table 18.
 In particular, each row of Table 18 contains an EF factor and each column contains a forest treatment.
-An up arrow (down arrow) indicates that when the value of an EF factor increases, the intensity of forest treatments application increases (†) (decreases) (†) respectively.
+An up arrow (down arrow) indicates that, when the value of an EF factor increases, the intensity of forest treatment application increases (\uparrow) (decreases) (\downarrow) respectively.
 The dash (-) indicates that there is no change.